 - Professional Skills in Sports Therapy Practice

 - Evidence Based Rehabilitation in Sport

-Ashley is currently enrolled on a professional doctorate at the University, with his area of interest being 'Muscle function before, during and after injury in male professional football players'.
-He is currently working towards several publications in both football injury audits and physiological testing, looking at the relationship between muscle function, asymmetry and injury risk.
+Ashley is currently enrolled on a professional doctorate at the University, with his area of interest being 'Muscle function and body position before, during and after injury in male professional football players'.
+He is currently working towards several publications in football injury audits physiological testing, looking at the relationship between muscle function, asymmetry and injury risk.